 So your child is ready to learn coding but you're not sure where to begin?
 No problem!
-Discover some of the best online coding platforms for kids to learn how to code.
+Discover some of the best online coding platforms for kids and teens to learn how to code.
 These platforms are designed by highly regarded non-profits such as Code.org, as well as Silicon Valley veterans from Google and Apple, ensuring your student learns highly applicable skills and real world tools.
 As Apple CEO Tim Cook said, "Coding is the most important second language for everyone to learn."
+Help your child discover a new passion today!

-Join our fun beginner-friendly Scratch coding class led live by an expert and designed by professionals from Google, Stanford, and MIT!
+To get started enroll your child in award-winning beginner-friendly Scratch coding classes led live by an expert, and designed by professionals from Stanford and MIT.

 Discover the Best Coding Platforms for Kids

-The best coding platforms for kids open their eyes to a whole new world!
-These coding platforms offer all sorts of learning, from personalized guided live interaction with experts, through to self-guided challenges.
+The best kids coding platforms open their eyes to a whole new world!
+These parent and teacher recommended coding platforms offer all sorts of learning experiences, from personalized guided live interaction with experts, through to self-guided challenges for kids that prefer to move at their own pace.
 So no matter your child's learning style or busy schedule, you're sure to find the perfect fit.

 1. Create & Learn

 Create & Learn is an award-winning coding class platform providing top-quality Computer Science education to students in grades K-12.
-There are more than 35 fun courses to choose from that cover a wide range of topics such as coding, robotics, Artificial Intelligence, game development, smart devices, and more.
+There are more than 40 fun courses from beginner to advanced to choose from that cover a wide range of topics such as coding, robotics, Artificial Intelligence, game development, smart devices, AP CS exams, and more.

-Create & Learn also runs regular free large group events with speakers from NASA, Google, Pixar, and other top companies that every child is welcome to join!
-Begin with a free coding class to give it a try, or jump right into our most popular beginner class Scratch Ninja for Grades 2-5, Scratch Junior for Grades K-2, Accelerated Scratch for Grades 5-8, and Python for Grades 9+.
+Create & Learn also runs regular free computer science events for kids with speakers from NASA, Google, Pixar, and other top companies that every child is welcome to join!
+Begin with a free coding class to get started, or enroll your child in the most popular beginner subject: Scratch Ninja for Grades 2-5, Scratch Junior for Grades K-2, Accelerated Scratch for Grades 5-8, and Python for Grades 9+.

 2. Minecraft Education Edition

-Minecraft Education Edition is an immersive and engaging platform designed specifically for educational purposes.
-It allows students to explore and learn through interactive gameplay, building, and coding.
+Minecraft Education Edition is an immersive and engaging coding platform designed specifically for educational purposes.
+It allows students to explore and learn through interactive gameplay, building, and coding within a Minecraft environment.
 Minecraft Education Edition is a great fit for parents who want to help their children learn in a fun and interactive way.

 3. Roblox Studio

 Roblox Studio is a dynamic and interactive platform that offers kids and teens a unique opportunity to design and build their own games and virtual worlds.
-With its intuitive interface and easy-to-learn coding language, Roblox Studio is the perfect tool for children who want to develop their creativity and technical skills.
+With its intuitive interface, Roblox Studio is the perfect tool for children who want to develop their creativity and technical skills.
 Roblox Studio also has a number of safety controls in place to try to ensure a supportive environment for young developers.

 Through Roblox Studio, kids can explore a vast library of assets and tools to create their own games, characters, and environments.
 They can customize everything from the terrain and lighting to the characters' movements and abilities, all with a simple drag-and-drop interface.
-And with its integrated coding language, Lua, children can add their own logic and behaviors to their creations, developing important skills in programming and problem-solving.
+And with its integrated coding language, Lua, children can add their own logic and behaviors to their creations, developing important skills in programming and problem solving.
+However Lua is one of the harder programming languages for kids to learn.

-Roblox Studio also offers a variety of resources and tutorials for both beginners and experienced developers.
-From step-by-step guides to video tutorials, kids can learn how to use the platform's many features to bring their visions to life.
-Kids can also enjoy coding classes led live online by experts to learn Roblox coding and how to make their own obbies and more.
-Join Beginner Roblox Coding to build fun games with block coding, before advancing to text-based Lua in the Coding with Roblox Studio class.
+Roblox Studio also offers a variety of guides for both beginners and experienced developers.
+Kids can also enjoy classes led live online by experts to learn Roblox coding, including how to make their own obbies and more.
+Enroll your child in Beginner Roblox Coding to build fun games with block coding, before advancing to text-based Lua in the Coding with Roblox Studio class.
 There's even an Advanced Roblox Coding class for making complex games.

 4. Scratch

 Scratch is a platform designed by MIT that is a great way for children to learn coding.
-It's a free programming language and online community where you can create your own interactive stories, games, and animations.
+It's a free programming language and online community where your child can create their own interactive stories, games, and animations rather quickly.
 And kids as young as kindergarten can take part in using Scratch, through their tool designed for kids ages 5-7, Scratch Jr.

 To make an account, click “Join Scratch” in the upper right corner.
 Then follow the instructions to make a username and password.
-Check how to use Scratch to begin experimenting.
+Check how to use Scratch to begin playing and coding with your child.

-Then, up first, have your student try some simple and fun Scratch exercises that involve flying, changing colors, noises, and more!
+Then, because it can be tricky to know what to do as your first step, have your student try some simple and fun Scratch exercises that involve flying, changing colors, noises, and more.
 Then complete some Scratch challenges including a translator and a story-based game.
 For ideas on what to make after that check out: Scratch projects for kids ideas and ScratchJr projects for kids.
+Or follow some of the tutorials in the Ideas part of the website.

 5. Khan Academy

-Khan Academy can be a nice fit for older and more advanced students who'd like to supplement live classes with some learning on their own.
+Khan Academy can be a nice fit for older and more advanced youth programmers who'd like to supplement live classes with some learning on their own.
 With Khan Academy students practice at their own pace, first filling in gaps in their understanding and then accelerating their learning.
+Also kids don't need to download anything because the coding editor is embedded right in the website.

 Khan Academy’s library of trusted, standards-aligned practice and lessons were create by experts.
 Their content covers math K-12 through early college, grammar, science, history, AP, SAT, and more.
 Khan offers computer programming lessons in HTML, SQL, and JS.